grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Challenges/lernaean.md

 ![Lernaean Page](/images/Lernean_headers.png)

-Tried as well a basic SQL Injection but nothing either, other than an *Invalid password!* message at the top.
+Tried as well a basic SQL Injection but nothing either.

 ![Lernaean SQLi](/images/Lernean_headers_SQL.png)

 ![Lernaean SQLi 2](/images/Lernean_headers_SQL2.png)

 At this point, I can try with a random passwword even though it didn't give me much above.
-I tried *test123*.
+I tried *test123*, but didn't anything other than an *Invalid password!* message at the top.

 ![Lernaean Test 2](/images/Lernean_test_resp2.png)